tliron/commonjs-goja/README.md

 Features:

-* Customize the environment with your own special APIs.
-Useful optional APIs are provided.
+* Customize the JavaScript environment with your own special APIs.
+A set of useful optional APIs are included.
+* By default `require` supports full URLs and can resolve paths relative to the current module's location.
+But this can be customized to support your own special resolution and code loading method (e.g. loading modules from a database).
 * Automatically converts Go field names to dromedary case for a more idiomatic JavaScript experience, e.g. `.DoTheThing` becomes `.doTheThing`.
-* By default `require` supports full URLs and can resolve paths relative to the current module's location.
-But this can be customized to support your own special resolution and loading method (e.g. loading modules from a database).
 * Optional support for watching changes to all resolved JavaScript files if they are in the local filesystem, allowing your application to restart or otherwise respond to live code updates.
 * Optional support for `bind`, which is similar to `require` but exports the JavaScript objects,